Am deschis grupe noi Abheda Yoga Tradițională în

 First of all, a large part of the food is eaten raw, without being cooked or processed on fire.
 Vegetables are eaten on the spot, as soon as they are picked.
 In fact, in the warm season, the daily meal consists of over 80% vegetables and fruits eaten raw.
 A scientific analysis showed that hunzakutii benefit from 40% calories from paddy cereals, 30% calories from vegetables, 15% calories from fruits, 10% from legumes and only 1% from food of animal origin.

-Cases of obesity caused by excess calories are unknown here, more often being those of malting.
+Cases of obesity caused by excess calories are unknown here, more often those of malnutrition.
 Children are breastfed up to 6-7 years, which brings them an iron immune system and an unparalleled calcium intake, compared to children of Westerners.
 Cold air and high altitude make microbes and bacteria almost non-existent.
 Rodents and insects that transmit various diseases are unknown in the Valley.
 Food is never processed or refined.
 Here no one consumes sugar, very treasured is instead honey.

-One of the secrets of the enviable longevity of the natives is the consumption of apricots in huge quantities._ The apricot is one of the few fruit trees that have been able to adapt to the harshness of the climate in the region.
+One of the secrets of the enviable longevity of the natives lies in the consumption of apricots in huge quantities._ The apricot is one of the few fruit trees that have been able to adapt to the harshness of the climate in the region.
 Apricots are eaten raw in the warm season, and the quantities that can not be eaten are prepared for winter in an original way.
 The remaining apricots are cut in half and put to dry on huge wooden trays, which are then climbed on the roof of the houses for the timid summer sun to preserve the active principles, vitamins and minerals of the valuable fruits.
 The fal are prepared and cherries or plums.
 The apricot seeds are broken, and the core is tightened with great care.
 After it is dried in the sun, the core of the kernels is ground in a flour from which Hunza women prepare dough for traditional bread and cakes.

 Apricots contain large amounts of vitamin B-17 an excellent natural element against cancer.